 Yes.
 All folder that fall under your folder labeled Mailbox- [Your Name] count against your Exchange quota.

 Yes.
-Resources such as conference rooms, AV equipment, loaned equipment, etc, can be added to the GAL.
+Resources such as conference rooms, AV equipment, loaned equipment, etc, can be added to the Global Address List (GAL).
 All resources are organized using this layout RES [Department] [Location] [Proper Name] For example, the ITS conference room in the Frank Gannett building will show in the GAL as RES ITS 7b-1028 Conference Room.
 By default all resources will begin with the RES suffix to help quickly locate the resource in the GAL.
 If you cannot find a resource in the GAL, chances are a request for it to be there has not made to the ITS Service Desk.
 We apologize for any inconvenience, but if you are not the owner or administrator for the resource, the request cannot be processed.
 If you are unsure, please consult with your department head or college administrators.

 Yes.
 When setting the individual as a delegate make sure the option that states Delegate can see my private items is left unchecked (which is the default setting).
 Setting items as private at all can only be done with a MAPI client in Windows, Outlook 2001 on a Mac, Entourage is unable to set items as private.